Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 You are probably wondering who we like to work with.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

 However, many carriers insure the dental hygienist occupation at occupational class 2.
-That proves expensive, all things being equal.
+As we discussed earlier, that proves expensive, all things being equal.
 Moreover, it also potentially limits your benefits.

 Additionally, the carriers we like all have the: